atk4/dsql/docs/connection.rst

 can be used for this DSN string.
 This can be a PDO class or it may try to use a 3rd party connection class.

-Connection class is also responsibel for executing queries.
-This is only used if you connected to vendor that does not use PDO.
+Connection class is also responsible for executing queries.
+This is only used if you connect to vendor that does not use PDO.

 .. php:method:: execute(Expression $expr)